seamusbarnes/seamusbarnes.github.io/_posts/2025-01-12-linreg-closed-form.md

 ---
 layout: post
-title: "TIL: Why is the Closed-Form Solution to Linear Regression Inefficient?"
+title: "Why is the Closed-Form Solution to Linear Regression Inefficient?"
 date: 2025-01-12 10:00:00 +0000
-categories: example
+categories: til
 tags: [machine learning, linear regression, meths]
+excerpt:
-excerpt: "I realised, to my horror(!), that I don't actually understand the nuts and bolts of linear regression.
+  "I realised, to my horror(!), that I don't actually understand the nuts and bolts of linear regression.
 This post outlines some of what I have learned about how the linear algebra works, and why gradient descent beats the closed-form solution, despite being an iterative solution instead of a single computation solution."